 Baby Proofing Stairs:

-If we had a second story, I would absolutely have a baby gate on it like this one.
+If we had a second story, I would absolutely have a baby gate on it.
 We had this gate as a dog gate.

 You need to prevent your child from falling down the stairs if they are out of sight.
 I would suggest having a gate at the top and bottom of the stairs.
 I know it may be annoying to open and close, but being inconvenienced for a few seconds is better than your child getting hurt.

 It opens easily.
 You slide the latch over with your thumb, then push the gate open with the same hand.
 Nothing is worse than those complicated gates you can’t figure out how to open at other people’s houses!

 We keep our cleaning supplies under the sink.
 The cabinet containing the chemicals is baby-proofed using these cabinet locks.